History of Minelaying

 During this conflict government forces laid extensive minefields around their bases, in and around towns and infrastructure, such as airports, dams, electricity pylons and bridges.
 Anti-government factions laid landmines, but usually in smaller numbers, when they gained a position or before withdrawing from a captured post.

 As towns and strategic positions changed hands during the course of the war so more landmines were laid.
 Both sides laid a significant number of anti-tank mines.
-Many were emplaced to obstruct or block movement on primary, secondary and tertiary roads, others were laid to protect key positions from armoured attack.
+Many were emplaced to obstruct or block movement on primary, secondary and tertiary roads, others were laid to protect key positions from armored attack.
 To this day anti-tank mines on roads pose a far greater problem than in any other mine affected country.

 The majority of landmines in Angola were laid in and around towns and villages that now have growing economies and expanding populations.
 A high concentration of landmines in areas with high concentrations of people can be a devastating combination.

 Landmine accidents occur when people inadvertently wander into a minefield or travel along a mined road, or find themselves doing so out of necessity.
 Examples are when people need to obtain resources or reach a destination.
 Landmines deny the ability of people to safely collect water, grow crops, graze livestock, fetch firewood and build homes.
 Anti-tank mines on roads deny vehicular access to entire areas and strike unexpectedly causing multiple casualties.
-They disrupt the movement of people and goods, civilians, aid organisations and the government.
+They disrupt the movement of people and goods, civilians, aid organizations and the government.

 We have conducted extensive survey of the provinces in which we operate and have identified with a great deal of accuracy the total number of minefields that require clearance, their location, size, the impact they have on the affected communities and their relative priority for clearance.

 The landmine problem in Angola is extensive and requires a degree of scale in order to clear all known minefields within a reasonable timeframe.
-We started work in Angola in 1994 and currently employ hundreds of Angola staff, plus a handful of full time expatriates.

 Weapons & Ammunition Disposal (WAD)